[ Webinar ] 🏭 New mandatory UIMM agreement for 2024? What is it and how to respond as soon as possible!👷 [ Wednesday, June 7 at 11:30 a.m. ]

 To associate a competency framework with production positions, you can follow these steps:

-Identify the specific skills required for each production positionIdentify the specific skills required for each production position, using tools such as job and skill analyses, interviews with employees and production managers, and industry occupational standards.
+Identify the specific skills required for each production positionIdentify the specific skills required for each production position, using tools such as job and skills analyses, interviews with employees and production managers, and industry professional standards.

-Check that the skills required for each position are included in your organization's competency framework.
-If they are not, add them to the repository by writing detailed descriptions and defining assessment criteria for each competency.
+Check that the skills required for each position are included in your organization's skills repository..
+If they are not, add them to the repository by writing detailed descriptions and defining assessment criteria for each skill.

 Match the competencies required for each position with the competencies included in the repository.
 This can be done using tools such as mapping tables or skills management software.

-Implement a system to track and evaluate employee skills based on the production positions to which they are assigned.
+Set up a system to monitor and evaluate employees' skills in relation to the production positions to which they are assigned..
 This can be done using tools such as skills assessment forms, skills tests or appraisal interviews.

-Consider the results of competency assessments when planning staffing assignments and training employees to ensure that each position is filled by a competent employee.
+Take into account the results of competency assessments when planning staff assignments and employee training, to ensure that each position is filled by a competent employee.

-Conduct periodic assessments to ensure that the skills required for each production position remain relevant and reflect the skill needs of the organization.
-Modify the competency framework accordingly.
+Carry out periodic assessments to check that the skills required for each production position remain relevant and reflect the organization's skill needs.
+Modify the skills repository accordingly.

 What are the advantages of defining a business and skills repository for a company?